2023 Deadlines for Operating & Project Support Coming Soon

 General Operating Grants:

-Invest in organizations that are highly aligned with our strategic focus areas and whose success we see as vital to reaching our vision for a strong healthy, vibrant and equitable community.
+Invest in organizations with mission statements that are highly aligned with our strategic focus areas and whose success we see as vital to reaching our vision for a strong healthy, vibrant and equitable community.
 Grants will vary in size, but in general range from $5,000-$50,000.

-Fund a specific project or program highly aligned with our strategic focus areas.
+Funding for a specific project or program with outcomes highly aligned with our strategic focus areas.
 Grants will vary in size but in general range from $2,500-$25,000 to be applied to project budgets that include meaningful overhead.

 You should apply for a Project Grant if: